Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from standards_.

-__Description__: DX interactivity is not available through multiple means.
-If DX is interactive it must also be made interactive to keyboard only and screen reader users.
-Test navigating to DX with keyboard, using tab and arrow keys.
-If DX elements are interactive with a mouse, they must also be interactive with a keyboard.
+__Description__: If chart is interactive with a mouse (or another input device) it must also be made interactive for use with a keyboard.
+Test navigating to chart with keyboard, using tab and arrow keys.
 Focusing should mirror hovering, selecting (enter or spacebar) should mirror clicks.
+The chart must also be tested with a touch device and screen reader, as these devices may have different experiences than a keyboard.

 __Good example__: [https://progressiveaccess.com/chemistry/](https://progressiveaccess.com/chemistry/)